A scripted comedy series was about to be shut down by covid. So producers made everyone into a cartoon instead.

 “Animation needs storyboards, which are like a blueprint of the house,” said Brandon Oldenburg, chief creative officer of Flight School.
 "Changing it later would be like building a house and deciding three-quarters of the way in you want the staircase in a different place.”

 Time also needed to be dramatically tightened.
-Viewers accept characters standing around in a live-action comedy show (think: the pauses in an “SNL” sketch).
+Viewers accept characters standing around in a live-action comedy show (think: the pauses in an SNL sketch).
 “But you have animated characters doing nothing for a few seconds and people start wondering if they’re dead,” Oldenburg said.

 To top all this off, ViacomCBS had to sell the new direction for a show that lived on streaming, which usually sends viewers back to the first season for their binge.